ABOUT YYY USA

 The Young Chef Young Waiter competition was established in 1979, in the UK in partnership with UKHospitality and the Restaurant Association to promote hospitality as a career of choice, a profession, and a vocation.
-Today, with is new revitalised format Young Chef Young Waiter continue to honour the next culinary and service stars globally.
+Today, with this new revitalised format, Young Chef Young Waiter and Young Mixologist continues to honour the next culinary and service stars globally.

 2024 COMPETITION

-World Young Chef Young Waiter USA Competition 2024:
+World Young Chef Young Waiter and Young Mixologist USA Competition:

-• Entry is free for Young Chefs and Young Waiters who are 28 years old or under and working in the hospitality industry in the USA.
+• Entry is free for Young Chefs, Young Waiters, and Young Mixologists who are 28 years old or under and working in the hospitality industry in the USA.

-• The YCYW USA competition will take place on Monday 5th August 2024.
+• The YYY USA competition took place on Sunday 4th and 5th August 2024.

-• The winners will be announced after taking place in a one-day live competition at The Culinary Institute of America at Copia.
+• The winners were announced after taking place in a one-day live competition at The Culinary Institute of America at Copia.

-CLICK HERE TO ENTER YOUNG MIXOLOGIST USA 2024 – NOW OPEN
+CLICK HERE TO ENTER YYY USA – NOW CLOSED

 MEET THE 2023 USA WINNERS

-World Young Chef Young Waiter showcases all aspects of hospitality.
-Inspiring, empowering and inclusive, most of all we celebrate the capabilities and diversity of our amazing industry.
+World Young Chef Young Waiter and Young Mixologist showcases all aspects of hospitality.
+Inspiring, empowering, and inclusive, most of all we celebrate the capabilities and diversity of our amazing industry.

-A panel of high-profile service industry veterans, including renowned restaurateur Thomas Keller; award-winning chef Adam Sobel; and Michael Brennan, president of restaurants, will help narrow down the entries to a shortlist of 8 finalists - 4 chefs and 4 waiters - who will battle it out in the one-day live finale and awards party at the CIA at Copia in Napa.
-The two winners of YCYW USA will take part in the World Young Chef Young Waiter Final November 2024.
+A panel of high-profile service industry veterans, including renowned restaurateur Thomas Keller; award-winning chef Adam Sobel; and Michael Brennan, president of restaurants, helped narrow down the entries to a shortlist of 12Cfinalists - 4 chefs, 4 waiters and 4 mixologists - they battled it out on the one-day live finale and awards party at the CIA at Copia in Napa.
+The three winners of YYY USA will take part in the World Young Chef Young Waiter Final November 2024.

 Judges - USA